xmos/sw_usb_audio/doc/sw_spdif_rx.rst

 S/PDIF Receive
 ---------------

-XS1 devices can support S/PDIF receive up to 192kHz.
+XMOS devices can support S/PDIF receive up to 192kHz.

 The S/PDIF receiver module uses a clockblock and a buffered one-bit port.
 The clock-block is divided of a 100 MHz reference clock.
 The one bit port is buffered to 4-bits.
+The receiver code uses this clock to over sample the input data.

 The receiver outputs audio samples over a *streaming channel end* where data can be input using the built-in input operator.

 The S/PDIF receive function never returns.
 The 32-bit value from the channel input comprises: